fortinetdev/terraform-provider-fortios/website/docs/r/fortios_vpnssl_settings.html.markdown

 * `tlsv1_2` - Enable/disable TLSv1.2.
 Valid values: `enable`, `disable`.
 * `tlsv1_3` - Enable/disable TLSv1.3.
 Valid values: `enable`, `disable`.
 * `banned_cipher` - Select one or more cipher technologies that cannot be used in SSL-VPN negotiations.
+* `ciphersuite` - Select one or more TLS 1.3 ciphersuites to enable.
+Does not affect ciphers in TLS 1.2 and below.
+At least one must be enabled.
+To disable all, set ssl-max-proto-ver to tls1-2 or below.
+Valid values: `TLS-AES-128-GCM-SHA256`, `TLS-AES-256-GCM-SHA384`, `TLS-CHACHA20-POLY1305-SHA256`, `TLS-AES-128-CCM-SHA256`, `TLS-AES-128-CCM-8-SHA256`.
 * `ssl_insert_empty_fragment` - Enable/disable insertion of empty fragment.
 Valid values: `enable`, `disable`.
 * `https_redirect` - Enable/disable redirect of port 80 to SSL-VPN port.
 Valid values: `enable`, `disable`.
 * `x_content_type_options` - Add HTTP X-Content-Type-Options header.
 Valid values: `enable`, `disable`.